rachsmithcodes/rachsmith.com/src/content/notes/i-will-teach-you-to-be-rich.md

 - You don't talk about how much money you have.
 - You are independent and capable at all times.
 You help yourself.

-Many people on the podcast turn up without having read Remit's book about personal finance.
+Many people on the podcast turn up without having read Ramit's book about personal finance.
 The thought of this makes me shudder.
-If I were to go on IWTYTBR, I would have read the book, implemented it, and be reporting back to Remit how well I'm following his instructions, and he would just be commending me on what a good job I'd done.
+If I were to go on IWTYTBR, I would have read the book, implemented it, and be reporting back to Ramit how well I'm following his instructions, and he would just be commending me on what a good job I'd done.
 It would be the most boring episode and wouldn't air.

 It is wild how being the over-achieving child who lived for "gold stars" still affects so much of my behaviour in my late 30s.